Low-rank matrix recovery via regularized nuclear norm minimization: Introduction

-In this paper, we theoretically investigate the RIP-based performance guarantee of the constrained problem \eqref{NN-Minimization-Unconstrained} when the noise $\bm{n}$ obeys $\|\bm{n}\|_{2}\leq\epsilon$.
-We show that if $\mathcal{A}$ satisfies $\delta_{tk}<\sqrt{(t-1)/t}$ for certain $t>1$, one can robustly recover any (low-rank) matrices from \eqref{NN-Minimization-Unconstrained}.
-The obtained results first extend the recovery condition recently obtained by Cai and Zhang \cite{TT-Cai-polytope-TIT-2014} for the constrained problem \eqref{NNM-Model} to that for its unconstrained counterpart.
-It should be also noted that similar condition also holds for the well-known Basis Pursuit DeNoising (BPDN) \cite{Chen-BPDN-SIAM-2001} to guarantee the robust recovery of any (sparse) signals.
+In this paper, by means of the powerful RIP tool, we theoretically investigate the performance guarantees of the unconstrained RNNM model \eqref{NN-Minimization-Unconstrained} when the noise $\bm{n}$ obeys $\|\bm{n}\|_{2}\leq\epsilon$.
+In summary, our contributions are two-fold.
+First, we show that if $\mathcal{A}$ obeys $\delta_{tk}<\sqrt{(t-1)/t}$ for certain $t>1$, then the unconstrained RNNM model \eqref{NN-Minimization-Unconstrained} will be able to provide a robust matrix recovery performance.
+The obtained sufficient condition is in line with the sharp recovery condition \eqref{sharp-deltaTK} in the case of $t>4/3$ for the constrained problem \eqref{NNM-Model}.
+Second, by establishing the $tk$-order RIC based coefficient estimate of the robust null space property (RNSP) in the case of $0<t\leq1$, we develop another $tk$-order RIC based sufficient condition for \eqref{NN-Minimization-Unconstrained}, and also obtain some new upper-bound estimates of recovery error.

 The remainder of the paper is organized as follows.
-Section II introduces some notations and useful lemmas.
-Section III presents the main results.
-Section IV gives the related proofs.
-Finally, conclusion and future work are given in Section V.
+Section \ref{SECTION-2} introduces some necessary notations and lemmas.
+Section \ref{SECTION-3} presents a performance guarantee of the RNNM model \eqref{NN-Minimization-Unconstrained} by means of the $tk$-order RIC with $t>1$.
+In Section \ref{SECTION-4}, we first establish a $tk$-order RIC based coefficient estimate of the RNSP with $0<t\leq1$, and then obtain another parallel performance guarantee result for \eqref{NN-Minimization-Unconstrained}.
+Finally, conclusion and future work are given in Section \ref{SECTION-5}.

-\section{Notations and Preliminaries}
+\section{Notations and preliminaries}